-- Subqueries using ALL, ANY, SOME, EXISTS are not currently supported - MEMBER OF syntax is not currently supported.
+- Subqueries using ALL, ANY, SOME, EXISTS are not currently supported for use in-memory. - MEMBER OF syntax is not currently supported for use in-memory.

 To enable evaluation in memory you specify the query hint datanucleus.query.evaluateInMemory to true as follows